 Vital Signs uses local knowledge to measure the vitality of a community and support action towards improving collective quality of life.
 Local data gathered through the program is used to support evidence-based, locally-relevant solutions to improve the quality of life at the community level.
 Vital Signs aims to inspire civic engagement, to provide focus for public debate, and to help a range of actors take action and direct resources where they will have the greatest impact.

-The 2022 Vital Signs report reflects the feelings of over five hundred West Vancouver residents who shared their unique perspectives and impressions through survey answers and open-format comments.
+The 2022 Vital Signs report reflects the feelings of over five hundred North Shore residents who shared their unique perspectives and impressions through survey answers and open-format comments.
 Their responses provide a snapshot of life now, encompassing pressing issues, and hopes and dreams for the future.
+Read the North Shore News article and see the Mayor’s thoughts.

 The 2019 Vital Signs report builds upon earlier work identifying trends along with existing and emerging areas of need in the community.
 The report covers 10 key themes, consolidating a vast array of research into one thoughtful community-centric report.
 We hope to stimulate discussion, debate, and action by underscoring the strengths, weaknesses and opportunities in West Vancouver.